Ciao and welcome to my post on spending 3 days in Venice.

 The reason why it’s worth seeing them in one day is that they’re all located in the same area: the San Marco and San Polo neighbourhoods.

-St. Mark’s Square is the starting point of your itinerary.
+First you’ll go to St. Mark’s Square which is the starting point of your itinerary.
 This enchanting piazza is one of the most beautiful in Italy and all around the world.

 The basilica is the religious heart of Venice and what’s incredible is not just the entrance made of arches, sculptures and pinnacles… but the inside.